 Superintendent of Colonial Heights Public Schools EMAIL

-I had the good fortune of attending North Elementary, Colonial Heights Junior (now Middle) School and Colonial Heights High School, graduating in 1972.
+I had the good fortune of attending North Elementary, Colonial Heights Junior High (now Middle) School and Colonial Heights High School, graduating in 1972.
 After attending Atlantic Christian College and completing requirements to be a teacher, I returned to Colonial Heights where I was hired to teach 7th and 8th grade at Colonial Heights Junior High School.

 What a great life that was!
 To teach history, always my favorite subject, for nine years!
 From 1976-1985, I taught Virginia History, United States History, and Civics.
 At Colonial Heights High School, I had the opportunity to teach United States History and Government for a year.
 It is always a thrill to hear from former students.